Want to earn continuing education credit for this article? Learn more.

 Massage therapists have the opportunity to work with people seeking a new way to relieve pain and restore health.
 Irony exists in the pain’s purpose.
 In general, pain serves as an indicator of some type of imbalance.
 Taking away the pain intended to bring a message to your client may be doing them a disservice.
 To ensure a therapist’s work goes beyond fixing a symptom to truly benefiting the recipient, the practitioner must develop a deep understanding of themselves and their motivations.

 Truly being of service to your clients means allowing them to have pain or discomfort while assisting in figuring out what it means to them.
-To professionally accomplish this goal, therapists need to set their personal motivations aside of wanting to help in order to remain present with their client.
+To professionally accomplish this goal, therapists need to set their personal motivations aside from wanting to help in order to remain present with their client.
 By helping the client listen to the message his or her body is telling, the practitioner gives up the control of healing to the client.
 Once a client takes ownership of his or her own healing process, the extent of the recovery is virtually limitless.

 In order to set personal motivations for healing aside, the therapist must recognize his or her innermost desires and consciously choose to fulfill those desires in ways other than bodywork.
 An example of this is a therapist wanting to feel appreciated by others for his or her contributions.
 By making others responsible for your feelings, therapists set themselves up for codependence.
 Fulfilling this need in a healthy, consistent manner can only come from self-appreciation.